Texas Medicare Advantage Plans

 Here are some facts to consider about Medicare Advantage:

-- Texas Medicare Advantage plans usually have a low premium, sometimes even a $0 premium.
+- Texas Medicare Advantage plans often have low premiums

-- Though Medicare Advantage premiums may be low, you will have cost-sharing (copays or coinsurance) for most medical services, such as doctor visits, hospital stays, labwork, MRI scan, and even chemotherapy and radiation
+- Though Medicare Advantage premiums may be low, you will have cost-sharing (copays or coinsurance) for most medical services, such as doctor visits, hospital stays, labwork, MRI scan, and even chemotherapy and radiation.
+Limitations, copays and restrictions may apply.

 - Medicare Advantage plans sometimes offer extra benefits such as routine physicals and vision care.